Supertasters & Wine

 It is estimated that approximately 25% of the population are 'supertasters' which may sound like they possess a special power that could be quite useful when it comes to appreciating wine.
 Is it of benefit and what makes us supertasters or not?

-SPOILER ALERT - don't read beyond this paragraph yet if you wish to take our suggested supertaster test currently on the BBC website as the rest of this blog might influence your answers, even subconsciously.
-It is more of a fun test and not scientific but it should give you some clues to your tasting abilities.
+SPOILER ALERT - don't read beyond this paragraph yet if you wish to take a supertaster quiz because the rest of this blog might influence your answers, even subconsciously.
+It is a bit of fun and not scientific but it should give you some clues to your tasting abilities.
 There are also a couple of more scientific tests mentioned further below.

 Whether you now know or not which type of taster you are the key is that it is all linked to the number of taste receptors or papillae on the tongue.